Easily find upgrades for your BMW!

 If your BMW’s engine is still under warranty, you have to take under consideration that chip tuning will void it.
 Note that it applies only to the warranty of your drivetrain, not the entire vehicle.

 We’ll just confirm what you may have already guessed: since it relies on software changes, engine tuning is fully reversible.
-This is also what sets Perfected Performance apart from the other remote tuning services – not only can we help you change the performance of your car, we can also restore the factory settings if you choose to do so.
+This is also what sets Awaken Performance apart from the other remote tuning services – not only can we help you change the performance of your car, we can also restore the factory settings if you choose to do so.

 Did we mention that we offer a money back guarantee along with a free-of-charge ECU reset…?
 During the first 14 days, you get a satisfaction guarantee.
 Even if you decide that our tune is not enough (or too much) after the 14 days, we can still help you bring your car back to its factory state, although for a small fee.